eclipseisoffline/eclipsestweakeroo/README.md

   - Shows critical damage addition (players only) as well by default, but can be disabled using the `attackPlaceholderShowCritical` generic option.
 - `{armor}` - replaces with the current value of the `generic.armor` attribute, the `generic.armor_toughness` attribute, and the EPF value of the mob/player.
 - `{distance}` - replaces with the distance to the mob/player.
 - `{statuseffect}` - replaces with the status effects of a player/entity.
-  - As of right now, only works in singleplayer.
+Only effects with particles are visible.
 - `{horsestats}` - replaces with the speed and jump attributes of a horse entity.
   - Speed is converted to m/s, the jump value is raw.
 - `{rawhorsestats}` - replaces with the raw speed and jump attributes of a horse entity.